Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 7. Start with the code and manufacturer’s instructions.

-When in doubt, check the building code.
-Actually, always check the building code.
+Always check the building code.
 For most situations the code will tell you how much insulation to use, where to put it, how to determine the roof wind uplift requirements, what performance criteria you need from your windows, and all kinds of other important stuff.
+Don’t skip code review.

 8. Beyond the code, think about risk.